Singaporean’s Guide to Travel during Golden Week in Japan

 During Golden Week, more people are travelling than usual, so be prepared for longer lines or delays when using your Japan Rail Pass.
 Allow extra time to accommodate any potential delays.

 If you want to avoid crowds, plan your trip to popular tourist destinations early in the morning.
 You’ll have the place nearly to yourself, and you’ll be able to get that perfect photo without someone’s head in the way.
-Before visiting, you may also plan and go early for the most popular festivals.
-We will discuss the different festivals you should visit during golden week later in the article.
+Before visiting, you may also plan to go early for the most popular festivals.
+We will discuss the different festivals you should visit during Golden Week later in the article.

 9. Enjoy what’s local